The following terms and conditions are applicable to all Sales Orders for Xtel Services:

 |Mean Time to Restore Unprotected Services||9 Hours|

-28. Service Outage Credits.
+28. Service Outage Credits for Internet Service.
 In the event that any Xtel Service provided hereunder has an interruption in transmission that renders the Service unusable due to a total loss of signal for the service (“Total Service Interruption”) for reasons other than an Excused Outage, Customer will be entitled to a service credit off of the monthly recurring charge (“MRC”) for the affected circuit(s).
 A Total Service Interruption shall not qualify for the remedies set forth herein if Total Service Interruption is related to, associated with or caused by: Scheduled Maintenance events; customer actions or inactions; customer provided power or equipment or any third party equipment or service not contracted through Xtel.
 Company’s liability for any Total Service Interruption of its Dedicated Services (individually or collectively, “Liability”), shall be limited to the amounts set forth in the below table.
 The term “Liability” refers to an interruption in transmission that renders the Service unusable due to a total loss of signal for the service (“Total Service Interruption”).
 For all Total Service Interruptions within any thirty (30) day period, the following credits apply:

 |Total Service Interruption||Amount|